European Campus

 Budapest has many nightclubs, bars and discos.
 There are two casinos in Budapest: one next to the Sofitel Hotel (formerly Hyatt Regency), and one near Buda castle.
 Cinemas in major towns show many English-language films.
 During the summer months the popular Lake Balaton resort has a lively nightlife.
 Western Hungary in particular has a lot of very good wine cellars.
 Visitors would do well to search out traditional folk music and dancing, as the gypsy music which is so common in restaurants is not considered the ‘true’ folk tradition of the country.
 The magnificent Budapest Opera House stages regular performances, and seats are (by Western standards) exceedingly cheap.

-The following is a selection of special events occurring in Hungary in 2005:
+The following is a selection of special events occurring in Hungary:

-• Mar 18-Apr 3 25th Anniversary of the Budapest Spring Festival
+• Mar - Anniversary of the Budapest Spring Festival

 [BACK TO TOP]